-Students from EU countries and the nordic countries find information about housing options on the following pages.
+Students from EU countries, Schwitzerland, Norway and Iceland find information about housing options in Aarhus on the following pages.

 Find information about: